matrix-org/matrix-spec-proposals/content/client-server-api/modules/end_to_end_encryption.md

 2. Alice and Bob begin a key verification using the key verification framework as described above.
 3. Alice's device sends Bob's device an `m.key.verification.start` message.
-Alice's client ensures it has a copy of Bob's device key.
+Alice's device ensures it has a copy of Bob's device key.
 4. Bob's device receives the message and selects a key agreement protocol, hash algorithm, message authentication code, and SAS method supported by Alice's device.